ivaylokenov/MyTested.WebApi/README.md

 	.Calling(c => c.SomeAction(requestModel))
 	.ShouldHaveModelStateFor<RequestModel>()
 	.ContainingModelStateError("propertyName")
-	.And() // calling And method is not necessary but provides better readability .ContainingNoModelStateError("anotherPropertyName");
+	.And() // calling And method is not necessary but provides better readability (and because it looks cool) .ContainingNoModelStateError("anotherPropertyName");

 // tests whether model state error exists by using lambda expression